 It is a rule of this school that a leave of absence shall not be granted in term time unless there are reasons considered to be exceptional by the Head Teacher, irrespective of the child's overall attendance.
 Only the Head Teacher or his designates (Mrs. K. Strickland/Miss.
-C. Ryan) may authorise such a request and all applications for a leave of absence must be made in writing on the prescribed form provided by the school (this can be found in APPENDIX A).
-Where a parent removes a child (for ten sessions within a ten week period) when the application for leave was refused or where no application was made to the school, the issue of a penalty notice may be requested by this school.
+C. Ryan) may authorise such a request and all applications for a leave of absence must be made using either the online form or the prescribed paper form provided by the school (this can be found in APPENDIX A).
+Where a parent removes a child (for ten sessions within a ten week period)

+when the application for leave was refused or where no application was made to the school, the issue of a penalty notice may be requested by this school.
 During the month of September, the threshold for absences is reduced to 6 sessions.